 GNSS was identified by the FANS Committee as a replacement for many of the existing terrestrial systems and is a main component of the CNS/ATM concept.
 The specifications for the ICAO GNSS presently recognize the GPS and GLONASS systems, and their augmentations.
 The required characteristics for GNSS are incorporated in SARPs.
 This forms the basis for satellite navigation as envisaged in the CNS/ATM concept and provides service for both en-route and airport approach and landing.
 SARPs and guidance material for GNSS are included in Annex 10, Volume I, Chapters 2 and 3 and Attachment D, and in the the Global Navigation Satellite System (GNSS) Manual (Doc 9849).

-Proposals for second generation RNSS have appeared, with timescales of implementation from 2009 onwards.
-Of note are the additions of a new GPS frequency (L5) in the DME band, and a European civil operated system (Galileo) planning to use 1 559–1 610 MHz, and the 1 164–1 215 MHz and 1 260–1 300 MHz bands.
-The Russian Federation is also planning to use 1 559–1 610 MHz for GLONASS.
-Also, Beidou (China) is considering such improvements.
-WRC-2000 regularized these proposals with suitable allocations, together with Resolutions calling for study of protection requirements for existing services such as DME and SSR.
-A study by the ICAO NSP is under way to determine the extent to which these new systems can qualify for incorporation in the formula for GNSS.
-Further (third generation) improvements for all radionavigation-satellite systems are ongoing.

 Protection of GNSS signals from harmful interference

 Hand-held devices in the band 1 610–1 626.5 MHz